ckinect/devop-reactjs-docker-DO/README.md

 and Github Actions which performs code compilation when there "code checkin" to main branch.

 At the time of writing, I am unable to link Github package to deploy onto Netlify.
-Instead the following approach is used 👉 Deployment to Netlify is done by authorizing Netlify to read Github repository.
+Instead the following approach is used 👉 Authorizing Netlify to read Github repository.
 Any code change in github will automatically deploy to Netlify.

 ![DevOps](pipeline.JPG?raw=true "Devops")